JodiTheTigger/sewing/README.md

 =======

  * 'sew_stitches' and 'sew_stitches_and_wait' will block until all jobs are queued.
 If you are only running one thread, and the queue is full, this will cause a deadlock.

  * The system will deadlock if all fibers are used up.
 You can put a breakpoint in `sew_get_free_fiber` on the line `return SEW_INVALID;` if you suspect this is happening to you.

  * When `Sew_Procedure_Main` exits, all threads and fibers are destroyed.
 If there are any outstanding fibers waiting to finish, they will NOT be called.
    This could cause a resource leak if those fibers needed to free memory, close handles, call destructors or run cleanup code.

+ * `sew_external` will block until it can get an internal signal object.
+If you have used up all your fibers and call this, it will block forever.

+ * If you call `sew_external_finished` with a `Sew_Chain` that wasn't returned by `sew_external`, or call it twice with the same Sew_Chain, then you will get undefined behaviour.
+Symptoms might be fiber leaks, unrelated jobs finishing, or deadlocks.

  * Make sure you know what your OS's min and max stack sizes are.